Officials change COVID testing advice, bewildering experts

 Why HHS would order such a change quickly became a matter of speculation.
 Dr. Carlos del Rio, an infectious diseases specialist at Emory University, suggested in a tweet that there are two possible explanations.

-One is that it may be driven by testing supply issues that in many parts of the country have caused delays in results of a week or more, he suggested.
+One is that it may be driven by testing supply issues that in many parts of the country have caused widely reported delays in results of a week or more, he suggested.

+In the HHS email, agency officials said that is not the reason, and argued that testing capacity is plentiful.

-The other is that President Donald Trump simply wants to see case counts drop, and discouraging more people from getting tested is one way to do it, he said.
+Another possible explanation is that President Donald Trump simply wants to see case counts drop, and discouraging more people from getting tested is one way to do it, del Rio said.

 Dr. Tom Frieden, who was head of the CDC during the Obama administration, said the move follows another recent change: to no longer recommend quarantine for travelers coming from areas where infections are more common.